 The UK Hydrocarbon Network is one of several air quality monitoring networks operated by the Environment Agency on behalf of Defra to fulfill its statutory reporting requirements and policy needs.
-These include the Automatic Urban and Rural Network, which measures particulate matter, nitrogen dioxide (NO2), carbon monoxide (CO), sulphur dioxide (SO2) and ozone (O3), Heavy Metals Network and Polycyclic Aromatic Hydrocarbon Network, which meet the requirements of the AQD and Fourth Daughter Directive (DD4).
+These include the Automatic Urban and Rural Network, which measures particulate matter, NO2, CO, SO2 and O3, Heavy Metals Network and Polycyclic Aromatic Hydrocarbon Network, which meet the requirements of the AQD and Fourth Daughter Directive (DD4).
 Other monitoring programmes including the Particle Concentrations and Numbers Network, Black Carbon Network and UK Eutrophying and Acidifying Pollutants Network exist to meet other requirements including those set out in the Air Quality Strategy.